 A. Sure, archaeologists have good imaginations, but are generally a pretty cautious bunch when it comes to committing to certain accounts of the way that things were done.
 This is because of the inherent uncertainty involved.

-Over the course of a few years however a bunch of art historians, archaeologists and other specialists have collaborated on things like a new guidebook that presents some ideas about how the temples might have looked in their heyday, as well as a bunch of visualisations and animations that attempt to do the same.
+Over the course of a few years however a bunch of art historians, archaeologists and other specialists have collaborated on things like a new guidebook called The Angkor Guidebook that presents some ideas about how the temples might have looked in their heyday, as well as a bunch of visualisations and animations that attempt to do the same.

 It’s worth bearing in mind that there’s a lot that we still don’t know and that these visions of Angkor are not definitive, but represent a fair attempt at imagining what the temples would have looked like based on the best and latest scholarly data.

-Q. For visitors who don’t have an archaeologist’s imagination and a vast knowledge of the past, what are your tips for getting the most out of a visit to an archaeological site?
+Q. For visitors who don’t have an archaeologist’s imagination and a vast knowledge of the past, what is your top tip to how to get the most out of the Angkor archaeological sites?

 A. If people are very keen to gain an in-depth understanding of the temples, then a good, properly licensed Khmer tour guide from a reputable agency is essential.
 It’s worth noting though that this is just one of the approaches to visiting the site.